 The specialty of Preventive Medicine offers a broad range of challenging career opportunities.
 The underlying philosophy of preventive medicine physicians is to promote health and wellness of both communities and individuals by the prevention of disease and injury.
 Preventive medicine physicians devote most or all of their careers to health promotion/disease prevention.

-Physicians with graduate training from the General Preventive Medicine Residency program at the University of Colorado Denver Colorado School of Public Health gain the skills necessary to pursue a vary of careers.
+Physicians with graduate training from the General Preventive Medicine Residency program at the University of Colorado Denver Colorado School of Public Health gain the skills necessary to pursue a variety of careers.

 Pursue careers in: